 Many Jamaican dishes have meat or fish, but Ital cuisine is usually vegetarian or vegan.
-Developed by Rastafarians, Ital food is a natural way of cooking that tries to avoid processed food, additives, oil, salt and sugar.
+Developed by Rastafarians, Ital food is a natural way of cooking that tries to avoid processed food, additives, oil, salt, and sugar.
 The word Ital comes from the English word “vital” with the initial syllable replaced by the letter “i” to signify unity with nature.
-While Ital food and recipes may vary greatly, the common goal is to increase “levity” or the life energy believed to be within all living beings.
+While Ital dishes may vary but the common goal is to increase “levity” or the life energy believed to be within all living beings.
 Therefore, food should be as natural and pure as possible.
-The decision to eat Ital food may be a spiritual one, a health-related one or one concerned with animals.
-Whatever the reasons, Ital food and Jamaican food in general are delicious.
+The decision to eat Ital food may be a spiritual one, a health-related one, or one concerned with animals.
+Whatever the reasons, Ital Jamaican food and Jamaican food, in general, are delicious.
 Since I no longer live near any Jamaican or Ital restaurants, I had to learn how to make my own food.
-Here I will share some of the most common ingredients, dishes and recipes I have learned so you, too, can enjoy making your own Jamaican food at home.
+Here I will share some of the most common ingredients, dishes, and recipes I have learned so you, too, can enjoy making your own Ital Jamaican food at home.

 Scotch bonnet peppers (Capsicum chinense) are essential to Jamaican cooking.
 They are related to and look like habanero peppers, but their taste is unique.
-Scotch bonnet peppers are extremely spicy with a heat rating of 150,000 – 325,000 Scoville Units (compared to 5,000 units for a jalapeno).
-To get the flavor with less of the heat, the seeds can be removed from the pepper or the pepper can be added whole during cooking and removed before eating.
+Scotch bonnet peppers are extremely spicy, with a heat rating of 150,000 – 325,000 Scoville Units (compared to 5,000 units for a jalapeno).
+To get the flavor with less heat, the seeds can be removed from the pepper, or the pepper can be added whole during cooking and removed before eating.

 2. Common Ingredients

-Coconut is a basic ingredient in Jamaican and Ital cooking.
+Coconut is a basic ingredient in Jamaican and Ital dishes.
 Every part of the coconut is used.
-The milk is the base for many dishes especially stews.
-The flesh of young coconuts is eaten and the water is a popular beverage.
+Milk is the base for many dishes, especially stews.
+The flesh of young coconuts is eaten, and water is a popular beverage.
 When the coconut is fully mature, it is used to make coconut oil, the only oil used in Ital cooking.
 Learn how to make your own coconut milk and all the health benefits of using coconut oil.

-Sweet potatoes and yams are often used in Jamaican dishes as is Yucca root.
+Sweet potatoes and yams are often used in Jamaican dishes, as is Yucca root.
 Yucca root, also known as cassava, is a tuber with white, starchy flesh.
 This tropical veggie can be boiled, steamed or processed into tapioca flour.
 The leaves of the plant are also edible.
 Yucca root is often ground into a meal and used to make bread.
 Bammy is a traditional Jamaican flatbread sold in stores and by street vendors.
 Read 10 Ways to Cook with Sweet Potatoes and find out how tapioca flour is a healthier choice than white flour.
-My favorite vegetable used in Jamaican food is callalloo.
-Callalloo is a leafy green that is somewhat similar to spinach, but spicier.
-Steamed callalloo is eaten at breakfast, lunch and dinner.
-You can prepare callalloo any way you would spinach.
-Beans, peas and legumes are frequently used in Jamaican dishes.
+My favorite dish in ital Jamaican food is callaloo.
+Callaloo is a leafy green that is somewhat similar to spinach but spicier.
+Steamed callaloo is eaten at breakfast, lunch, and dinner.
+You can prepare callaloo any way you would spinach.
+Beans, peas, and legumes are frequently used in Jamaican dishes.

-While most of the ingredients used in Jamaican cuisine are local foods, Ital food has expanded to include foods not normally found locally.
+While most of the ingredients used in Jamaican cuisine are local foods, Ital dishes include foods not normally found locally.
 Tofu, soy chunks, vegan “meat,” and soymilk are used in Ital dishes and are usually made from scratch.